PLP optimization for confident product discovery

 • Introduced collection tiles so users could narrow early and feel in control.

-2. Product Cards with Confidence Signals
+2. Product Cards with confidence signals

-• Try-On indicator
+• Try-On availability

 • Ratings

-• Colour swatches adjacent to visuals
+• Color swatches placed adjacent to visuals

 3. Better Filters